oroinc/documentation/user/back-office/system/websites/website-all-products-menu.rst

 Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it to a frontend menu of a particular website:

 1. Navigate **System > Websites** in the main menu.
-2. Click once on the required website to open its page.
+2. Click on the required website to open its page.
 3. On the website page, click |IcConfig| **Edit Frontend Menu** to start editing the configuration.

    .. image:: /user/img/system/websites/AllProductsWebsiteEditMenu.png

-4. Click once on the menu to which you will add the All Products page.
+4. Click on the menu to which you will add the All Products page.
 5. Click **Create Menu Item** on the top right of the page.
 #.
 In the **Title** field, type in the label for the menu item.
 #.
 In the **URI** field, specify */catalog/allproducts*.